 [clickToTweet tweet=”DO ask questions.
 Twitter is a great LISTENING channel.
 People love giving their opinion.” quote=”DO ask questions.
 Twitter is a great LISTENING channel.
 People love giving their opinion.” theme=”style3″]

 DO create visuals (Canva, Pablo by Buffer) and share quotes (yours and others).
 Tweets with images receive 150% more retweets than tweets without images.
 (Source: Buffer, via Hubspot)

 DO use Twitter Lists to manage followers.
 Public and private options.

 DO use the assigned hashtag when participating in Twitter chats so all participants see your tweets and replies (I recommend using free TweetChat.com or Twubs.com.
 Some people prefer Tweetdeck.
 Whatever works for you.)

 DO schedule and space out your tweets — I use Hootsuite, Buffer, and PromoRepublic.
 All have free options.

 DO create Moments featuring interesting conversations between you and others.

 Do create Threads (a new option as of December 2017).
 This is available by clicking the + option in the compose box.
 Threads on your profile timeline will appear as separate Tweets, in reverse chronological order.
 Each Tweet that is a part of your thread will have an option to Show this thread to view the thread in its entirety.
 As always, be strategic with your use of threads, and avoid being overly self-promotional.

-DO brand yourself, not your book.
+DO brand yourself, not (only) your book.
 Talk about something besides your book, your book, your book.
 Aren’t you a person?
 Then act like one.

 DO use hashtags correctly.
 Check to see how it’s being used before participating.
 Many hashtags already have a history and you could be stepping on someone’s toes by using it incorrectly, e.g., people use chat hashtags to promote their books.
 Don’t do that.